-- Assumed knowledge is whatever a speaker assumes his audience knows before he speaks and gives them some kind of information.
-The speaker gives the audience information in two ways: - Explicit information is what the speaker states directly. - Implicit information is what the speaker does not state directly because he expects his audience to be able to learn it from what he says.
+- When the speaker does give the audience information, he can do so in two ways: - Explicit information is what the speaker states directly. - Implicit information is what the speaker does not state directly because he expects his audience to be able to learn it from what he says.